 Machine learning (ML) is a kind of artificial intelligence that uses large volumes of data to train algorithms.
 When these algorithms are applied to fresh data, they can identify and label the content it contains, or make accurate predictions, or unearth patterns.

-With conventional IT, you have to provide precise rules to allow a system to complete a particular task: a defective screw is bent or too short or the threads are crooked.
-With machine learning, the system can work out what the rules are through training, improve its performance over time – and deal with a much greater level of uncertainty and variation in the data, such as the screws being viewed from different angles.
-Or, in the case of an artificial brain developed by Google, learning to pick out cat videos on YouTube even though it hadn't been fed any information about the specific features used to identify cats.
-Like the human brain, machine learning can also make predictions – how likely is this to be a cat? – and adapt as it’s fed more data, so it gets better at accurately identifying cats.
+This is a very different approach to conventional IT, where you have to provide precise rules to allow a system to complete a particular task.
+With ML, the system works out what the rules are on its own, through training, and can improve its performance over time.
+ML can also deal with a much greater level of uncertainty and variation in the data: in the case of an artificial brain developed by Google, the algorithm learned to pick out cat videos on YouTube even though it hadn't been fed any information about the specific features that can be used to identify cats.

 For businesses, ML allows them to surface the untapped value in their data to deliver competitive advantage.
 Just how important it can be to a company’s success is shown by survey from MIT which found that 60% of leading businesses have already begun implementing an ML strategy.
 Over a quarter of those businesses are already spending more than 15% of their IT budget on ML.